JeffreyWay/Laravel-4-Generators/readme.md

 }
 ```

 Notice that the generator is smart enough to detect that you're trying to create a table.
-When naming your migrations, make them as description as possible.
+When naming your migrations, make them as descriptive as possible.
 The migration generator will detect the first word in your migration name and do its best to determine how to proceed.
 As such, for `create_posts_table`, the keyword is "create," which means that we should prepare the necessary schema to create a table.

 If you instead use a migration name along the lines of `add_user_id_to_posts_table`, in that case, the keyword is "add," signaling that we intend to add rows to an existing table.
 Let's see what that generates.